 We are engaging with different stakeholders to explore concrete opportunities to increase access to medical oxygen in LMICs in the context of COVID-19 and the broader achievement of the SDGs.

 In partnership with the Every Breath Counts Coalition, we are bringing medical oxygen companies to the table for the first time with the key stakeholders working on the access issue.

-We bring forward our expertise in mobilising industry as a member of the Access to COVID-19 Tools (ACT) Accelerator Emergency Oxygen Taskforce, co-chaired by Unitaid and Wellcome Trust.
+We bring forward our expertise in mobilising industry as a member of the Access to COVID-19 Tools Accelerator (ACT-A) Oxygen Emergency Taskforce, co-chaired by Unitaid and Wellcome Trust.

-By coordinating with over 150 investors, we are rallying the strongest support for the ACT Accelerator from the global financial community to date.
+By coordinating with over 150 investors, we are rallying the strongest support for ACT-A from the global financial community to date.